rustinphares/pdf2htmlEXwiki/How-to-report.md

 ## Report an Issue at GitHub

-The [Issues](https://github.com/coolwanglu/pdf2htmlEX/issues) page is the best way to report an issue, ask a question or submit a patch (via Pull Request).
+The [Issue Tracker](https://github.com/coolwanglu/pdf2htmlEX/issues) is the best way to report an issue, ask a question or submit a patch (via Pull Request).
 It is convenient for both developers and users because:

 - Issues can be well managed.
 - People can discuss together.